bohdi2/AkkaRemotingTutorial/README.md

 Akka Remote Tutorial
 ======================

-This is a tutorial about using Akka remote actors.
-I hope that by taking a different approach from existing tutorials that I can create something helpful.
+This is a tutorial about Akka remote actors.
+I've taken a different approach from existing tutorials and I hope that it is helpful.

 I assume you know Scala, SBT, and the basics of Akka.
-If so then we're both on the same page.
-I am not an expert, just trying to learn this stuff as are you.
+If you do then we're both on the same page.
+I am not an expert, just someone trying to learn this stuff as are you.

 #Introduction

-##Stupid Stuff

  In my examples I have actors for Managers and Workers.
-I picked these roles and names because I don't like names like "ActorA" or "ActorSystem3".
+I picked these roles and names because I don't like names such as "ActorA" or "ActorSystem3".

  The example code files are given names like "Worker150" and "Manager200".
 Workers and Managers with the same numeric ending are meant to work together.
 So "Worker340" and "Manager340" go together.
-The numbers don't mean anything.

-##Location Transparency and Environment

-The Akka people have worked hard to make Akka remoting as simple as possible.
-For the most part very little of your code will need to change when you covert over.
-That is the good news.
-The bad news is that how you think about your code and design may change, and that may lead to code changes.
-This should not be surprising...

-It is possible to run multiple remote actors in a single JVM and many of the examples on the web do exactly that.
-I think that is confusing as hell and I'm not taking that approach.
  You will need to open two terminal windows and invoke `sbt` from them.
-Some times you may want to run the examples on separate machines and in this case you have two options: run `sbt` on both machines, or copy the uber jar and run it directly.
-In my case my other machine is a Raspberry Pi and invoking `sbt` on it is painfully slow so I just copy the uber jar.
+You will run Workers in one terminal, and Managers in the other.
+It is easiest to run the Worker and Manager programs on the same machine, but you can also run them on separate machines.
+I suggest that you try this since running on multiple machines is point of remoting.
+When running on multiple machines you have two options for starting the programs: run `sbt` on both machines, or copy the uber jar to one of the machines and run it directly.
+In my case my other machine is a Raspberry Pi and invoking `sbt` on the Pi is painfully slow so I just copy the uber jar to it and run it with `java -jar`.
+I'll explain the steps in detail further on.

 The code has a primitive concept of profiles.
-The default is to use the "loopback" profile which uses 127.0.0.1 as the host ip for both the worker and manager systems.
-You can change the profile that is used by overriding the "profiles.profile" configuration.
+The default is to use the "loopback" profile which sets the host ip to 127.0.0.1 for both the worker and manager systems.
+You can change the profile that is used by overriding the "profileName" system property.
 An example will be shown below.
-There are three profiles defined in the file common.conf:
+There are three profiles
+defined: `loopback` that uses 127.0.01 , `local` that you can edit to use your non loopback IP, and `rpi1` which you can edit for running on two machines.
+The profiles are defined in the resource directory as loopback.conf, local.conf, and rpi1.conf.
+Here's loopback.conf

 ```
-profiles {
-  loopback {
+//loopback.conf
 manager.hostname = "127.0.0.1"
 manager.port = 5001

 worker.hostname = "127.0.0.1"
 worker.port = 5000
-  }

-  local {
-    manager.hostname = "192.168.1.8"
-    manager.port = 5001

-    worker.hostname = "192.168.1.8"
-    worker.port = 5000
-  }

-  foo {
-    manager.hostname = "192.168.0.0.1"
-    manager.port = 5001

-    worker.hostname = "192.168.0.1"
-    worker.port = 5000
-  }

-  profile = loopback // Default
-}
 ```

-The "local" profile is for running the worker and manager on the same machine using their real IP addresses.
-The "foo" profile is for running the worker and manager on separate machines.
-In both cases you should edit the files and use your IP addresses.

 ##Running the Code

 I am using Scala 2.11.4, Akka 2.3.4, and SBT 0.13.7 on a Ubuntu desktop and on Raspberry Pi's.